Practical, tested tips for safety and fun when travelling by plane with young children

-The last bit of the airport-flight journey is going to be the hardest.
-The lack of sleep, constant attention-paying to your kids, adrenaline, lack of bathroom breaks and stretching, jet lag, all these are super-tiring.
+The final bit of advice for surviving long-haul flights with kids is: get someone to pick you up because this last part of airport-flight journey is going to be the hardest.
+The lack of sleep, constant attention-paying to your kids, adrenaline, lack of bathroom breaks and stretching, jet lag, all these are super tiring.
 In order to avoid collapsing or increased irritability, arrange for someone to pick you up as you arrive at the destination airport.
 This last bit of help is the best of all, believe me.

-Do you have any other helpful and practical tip for air travel with kids?
+Do you have any other helpful and practical tip for surviving long-haul air travel with kids?
 What hack has worked for you?
 Which airline do you have the best experience with as a parent traveling with young children?
-Please let me know in the comments bellow.
+Please let me know in the comments below.

 If you find this article useful, feel free to leave a tip 🙂